Investing FAQs

 Can you time the stock market?

-Market timing (trying to buy stocks at market peaks and sell at market lows) is nearly impossible, even for professional investors.
+Market timing (trying to buy stocks at market lows and sell at market peaks) is nearly impossible, even for professional investors.
 There's a saying to keep in mind: Time in the market is more important than timing the market.

 Instead of trying to time the market, focus on getting invested and staying invested.
 With equity compensation, you're already invested.
 In addition to keeping your equity invested, consider contributing additional funds—and even making it a habit via regular contributions.

-There's a term for this, actually: dollar-cost averaging.
 Dollar-cost averaging refers to the practice of investing a set amount of money at regular intervals (biweekly, monthly, etc.), regardless of stock market performance.
-Dollar-cost averaging establishes good investing habits and is a prudent strategy to consider, especially for new investors.
+Dollar-cost averaging can help establish good investing habits and is a prudent strategy to consider, especially for new investors.
+However, dollar-cost averaging does not ensure a profit and does not protect against loss in declining markets.

 How much does investing cost?